astrosica/MedInsure_claims_analysis/README.md

 ## Key Metrics

+In evaluating campaign performance, the analysis focused on the following key metrics:

 **Impressions**: The number of people who saw a marketing campaign. <br>
 **Cost per Impression**: The average dollar amount spent on obtaining an impression. <br>
 **Click-Through Rate (CTR)**: The percentage of people who saw a marketing campaign and clicked on the associated link.<br>